-I have had the privilege of serving as Chair of the Wetherby High School Governing Body for over four years now.
-It has been four challenging, but extremely rewarding years during which the Governing Body has worked closely with the Local Authority and with the Governing Body and leadership team of Carr Manor Community School to bring about much-needed change.
+I have had the privilege of serving as Chair of the Wetherby High School Governing Body for seven years now.
+It has been seven challenging, but extremely rewarding years during which the Governing Body has worked closely with the Local Authority and with the Governing Body and leadership team of Carr Manor Community School to bring about much-needed change.

-We know that we now have a successful school which enables all of our children to achieve their potential, both personal and academic, and to leave us as confident and resilient young adults, well prepared for whatever lies ahead for them.
+We know that we now have a very successful, inclusive community school which enables all of our children, whatever their ability achieve their potential, both personal and academic, and to leave us as confident and resilient young adults, well prepared for whatever lies ahead for them.

 The role of the Governing Body is not to run the school on a day-to-day basis – that is the preserve of the Headteacher and Senior Leadership Team.
 Governors set the long-term strategic goals for the school and monitor its performance against them.
 We act as ‘critical friends’ to the School’s leadership and staff, balancing independent scrutiny with genuine support for our dedicated team of professionals.

 Our Governing Body has a wide range of skills and experience, and, in addition, we are all local residents and have a common aim – to ensure that Wetherby High School is an excellent school and a real asset to the community it serves.
 We want the school to play an active part in the life of our town, including the sharing of our facilities and participating in community events.